 Whilst technically this café is located in the lower Blue Mountains, you still need to head through Western Sydney to get to it!

 This café ticks every single kid friendly box and then some.
 With cute babycinos and even cuter baby animals, you can easily spend quite a few hours in this very popular café.
 They even have a cubby house and space for an outdoor picnic.
+This is a wonderfully toddler friendly cafe.

 Adults can either enjoy a perfectly brewed coffee or a glass of vino with their gourmet wood fired pizza or other delicious menu offering.
 And if your kids still have some energy to burn, head across the road after your meal and check out the train themed Glenbrook Park.